A harbor city makes for great entertainment when it’s dark. Here are our recommendations when you visit Keelung at night.

-One of Keelung’s most popular attractions, this market lights up the city centre every night.
+One of Keelung’s most popular attractions, this market lights up the city center every night.
 Many stalls are open 24 hours a day.
-Snack your way around the market; enjoy the fresh seafood and local specialities; savour the desserts, drinks and the lively atmosphere.
+Snack your way around the market; enjoy the fresh seafood and local specialties; savor the desserts, drinks, and the lively atmosphere.

 One of the oldest, most authentic open-air fish markets in Northern Taiwan(and the world!), this bustling market really gets started after midnight and finishes up around 7 am!
 See the live auctions, trade and enjoy the freshest and most delicious seafood you may ever experience.
 It is a unique nocturnal experience, and not to be missed.

 This is an iconic architectural landmark of Keelung.
 It was featured in Dr. Hou Hsiao-Hsien’s movie“Millennium Mambo” for its symbolism.
-In this movie, the popular actress Shu Qi went up the steps, symbolizing a cheerful attitude which continues to remind visitors of the happy and pure nature of the people of Keelung.
-The winding blue corridor as it is known here continues to be an important testimony of Keelung’s past and continues to amaze through its aesthetic symbolism.
+In this movie, the popular actress Shu Qi went up the steps, showcasing a cheerful attitude that continues to remind visitors of the happy and pure nature of the people of Keelung.
+The winding blue corridor continues to be an important testimony of Keelung’s past and continues to amaze through its aesthetics.

-Next to Keelung railway, this place connects the city centre and the Miao-kou night market.
+Next to the Keelung railway, this place connects the city center and the Miao-Kou night market.
 Surprisingly hidden in the residential area, there are many old photos showing the past history of this area.
 Walk through it, as if through a century of time and space.